 If you turn the lights off at the same time each night, your goldfish will fall into a structured sleeping schedule.
 This is the best way to ensure that your goldfish is sleeping for enough hours.

 Most aquarium lights come with timers that are set on the remote control.
-This is helpful for keepers who are busy and may forget to switch the tank’s light.
+This is helpful for keepers that are busy and may forget to switch the tank’s light on and off.
 Most automatic lights will also come with a dawn and dusk option, which is a great way to expose your goldfish to natural periods of light.

 If the light does not come with a dimming option, you want to generally switch the light off while there is still visible light in the surrounding area.
 Alternating your goldfish’s environment from bright light to darkness will startle them and they may have trouble resting for the next few hours.

 If your goldfish do not receive enough hours to get healthy sleep, you may find them showing signs of sleep deprivation and increased levels of stress.
 Just like humans, goldfish need to sleep to restore their energy and maintain a normal immune function.
 Goldfish need at least 8 to 12 hours of complete darkness to sleep, and anything less will start to show negative effects on their health over time.

 Goldfish Bottom-sitting or Sleeping?

 Many people assume that their goldfish is sleeping if they are bottom-sitting.
 Both may seem the same but have different meanings.